titon/db/docs/connection.md

 $driver = $conn->getDriver('default');
 ```

-The `connection` configuration in the Table represents the driver key.
+The `connection` configuration in the Repository represents the driver key.